Hemp Packaging Offers Sustainable Alternatives To Paper & Plastic (VIDEO)

 “The statistics are in: every second … a half acre of trees are cut down,” said Matthew Glyer of Hemp.Press.
 “7.5 bllion trees for paper alone is not sustainable.”

 Working with domestically-sourced materials also ensures the sustainability of their products.
+Sana Packaging sources all their hemp domestically, from Kentucky, then processes it in North Dakota.

-“Our hemp is sourced here domestically in Kentucky, processed in North Dakota and we manufacture in Minnesota and Arizona,” said Ron Basak-Smith of Sana Packaging.
+“We manufacture in Minnesota and Arizona,” said Ron Basak-Smith of Sana Packaging.
 “All American made, all American supply chain.”

 Hemp.Press also targets the cannabis industry with products that replace boxes or display cards made from trees with hemp paper.